amard33p/amard33p.github.io/_posts/2019-12-02-celery-seed-to-sprout.md

 * Let's consider the same workflow from Day-4:
   `Workflow1 = (div.s(4, 2) | mul.s(3) | add.s(6) | sub.s(2))()`
 * Now `Workflow1` has started.
-Sicne the workflow contains long running tasks, we need to be able to query the status of each task.
+Since the workflow contains long running tasks, we need to be able to query the status of each task.
 * For this first we need the task_ids of each task in `Workflow1`.
   `Workflow1` will reference the last task in the chain (sub).
 We need to traverse up the chain using a generator to access all tasks in the  workflow.